top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 ### Motivation {#controllers-final-result-motivation}

 In Duckietown, Duckiebots are cruising on the streets and also Duckies are sitting on the sidewalk waiting for a Duckiebot to pick them up.
 To ensure a baseline safety of the Duckiebots and the Duckies, we have to make sure the Duckiebots are able to follow the lane (or a path on intersections and in parking lots) and stop in front of red lines.
-For example, the Duckiebot is driving on the right lane.
+For instance, the Duckiebot is driving on the right lane.
 It should never cross the centerline to avoid any collisions with an oncoming Duckiebot.

-The overall goal of our project is to stay in the lane while driving and stop in front of a red line.
+The overall goal of our project is to stay in the lane while driving and stopping in front of a red line.
 Due to the tight time plan, we focused on improving the existing code and benchmarking the tasks.
 In order to let the Duckiebot drive to a given point, the robot has to know where it is in the lane, calculate the error and define a control action to reach the target.
 To retrieve the location and orientation information, a pose estimator is implemented.
 The estimator receives line segments from the image pipeline with information about line tape colour (white, yellow, red) ([](#fig:segment_foto)) and whether the segment is on the left or right edge of the line tape.
-Using the given information, we determine if the Duckiebot is inside or outside the lane, how far it is from the middle of the lane and at what angle it stands.
+Using those information, we determine if the Duckiebot is inside or outside the lane, how far it is from the middle of the lane and at what angle it stands.
 The relative location to the middle of the lane and the orientation of the Duckiebot are passed on to the controller.
-To correct the error, the controller calculates the desired velocity and heading of the Duckiebot using the inputs and controller parameters.
+In order to minimize the error, the controller calculates the desired velocity and heading of the Duckiebot using the inputs and controller parameters.
 The importance of our project in the framework “Duckietown” was obvious, as it contains the fundamental functionality of autonomous driving.
 Furthermore, many other projects relied on our project’s functionality such as obstacle avoidance, intersection navigation or parking of a Duckiebot.
 We had to ensure that our part is robust and reliable.